youngzar/wra410/README.md

 6. Add navgation to the Schedule webpage. **Done**

-7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier.
+7. Revise the rows and columns on the Schedule webpage so the information is clearer or prettier. **Changed grid columns to 4fr 6fr 5fr**

 ## Additional Changes